twineworks/tweakflow/site/content/reference.md

 The initial splat capture matches zero or more items, after which each pattern in the pattern list must match the items of the matched value in order until the end of the list.
 The ends of the pattern list and the checked value must coincide.
 The initial part of the list can be captured into a variable.
 The optional final capture contains the entire matched list.

-The following function checks whether a lists last element is a non-nil datetime.
+The following function checks whether a list's last element is a non-nil datetime.

 ```ruby
 > \e